-4.6 HOUSING COST BURDEN
+4.4 HOUSING COST BURDEN

-As reported by the Partnership for Strong Communities, an estimated 2,775 Ridgefield households, or about 31%, are considered "housing cost burdened."
+An estimated 2,775 Ridgefield households, or about 31%, are considered "housing cost burdened."
 That is, they spend more than 30% of household income on housing costs (rent or mortgage, taxes, utilities, maintenance).

-This includes 28% of ownership homes and 45% of rental homes.
-The burden can be "moderate" (spending between 30-50%) or "severe" (>50%).
+This includes 28% of ownership homes and 45% of rental homes (fig 4.6).
+The burden can be "moderate" (spending between 30-50%) or "severe' (>50%).
 An estimated 19% of rental households and 11% of ownership in Ridgefield are severely cost-burdened.
+As shown in figure 4.6, Ridgefield has less housing cost burden for owners and renters compared to Fairfield County.

 Raw numbers add dimension to this story.
-In Ridgefield, 1,232 owner households and 485 rental households with an income of under \$75,000 are spending more than 30% of their income on housing costs.
+In Ridgefield, 1,232 owner households and 485 rental households with an income of under \$75,000 are spending more than 30% of their income on housing costs, according to US Census data.